92green/react-floatybox/packages/react-floatybox/README.md

 - Ease into new positions, rather than snapping directly
 - Allow `closeOnOutsideClick` and `closeOnEsc` to work when controlling state externally
 - Allow multiple floatyboxes to share a tooltip
-- Work out if its possible to not createReact portals until required when using react-useportal